Configure Token Issuance Authorizers

 Test client + read scopeAllow request.Default behavior of the Curity Identity Server. read scope is listed as allowed scope in client configuration and there is no TIA for the read scope.

-Test client + write scope + disallowed resourceDeny request.The TIA does not allow the write scope for the resource.
+Test client + write scope, old authenticationDeny request.The TIA does not allow the write scope.
 The Curity Identity Server denies the request because there is no valid scope left.

-Test client + write scope + allowed resourceAllow request.The TIA allows the write scope for the resource.
+Test client + write scope, fresh authenticationAllow request.The TIA allows the write scope as the user authenticated within the required period.

 Step 2: Create Scopes